 Uncle David Murray reported to the Boston detectives that Sean told him he and his cousin, Celine, drove to Walgreens with Patterson, and that after buying diapers he walked out the door and was immediately taken aback to find an empty space in the fire lane where Patterson's VW had been parked.

-Author's note: Murray told Det.
-Mahoney in an interview, but did not state in his testimony, that Sean muttered to himself, Where's the car?" upon finding the VW gone.
+Author's note: David Murray told Det.
+William Mahoney in an interview, but did not state in his testimony, that Sean muttered to himself, Where's the car?" upon finding the VW gone.
 This was Sean's first, confused reaction.
 Detective Mahoney's handwritten notes of the Murray interview contain Sean's words, prominently printed in block letters: WHERE'S THE CAR?

 There was no mention of this exculpatory fact at trial.

 According to Murray, just as Sean exited the store Patterson ran up to him and breathlessly shouted for him to run away with him through the adjoining woods.
 Not knowing what else to do, Sean complied.
-And, in Murray's account, "across the bushes" was Terry Patterson's waiting car, with Celine still inside.
+And in Murray's account, there, "across the bushes," was Terry Patterson's waiting car with Celine still inside.

 David Murray added one other detail: In the car, Patterson tossed Sean two guns and commanded, "Get rid of these," and Sean complied.

-Sean, who had just turned 19, was distraught and crying during the week after the murder, Sean's Uncle David testified, repeating over and over, "I'm innocent.
+Sean, who'd turned 19 in July, was distraught and crying in the week after the September murder, Sean's Uncle David testified.
+He repeated over and over, "I'm innocent.
 Uncle, I just didn't do it, and I know they're gonna try to pin it on me.'"